pradeep3sep/interviewquestion/README nextjs.md

 ## Server Actions and Mutations

-- Server Actions are asynchronous functions that are executed on the server.
+- Server Actions are `asynchronous functions` that are executed on the server.
+They can be `called in Server and Client Components` to `handle form submissions and data mutations` in Next.js applications.
 - A Server Action can be defined with the React `"use server"` directive.
 You can place the directive at the top of an `async` function to mark the function as a Server Action, or at the top of a separate file to mark all exports of that file as Server Actions.

+- basically when we do create form, then we have the action thing in html, then that is client side but this time we need this action to be on server side, so we needed the server action.
+In short form submissions on server side is called the server actions

 app/page.jsx
 ```js